CienciasUnalmed/ct-cluster-docs/README.md

-# HPC Cluster User Documentation
+# Church-Turing HPC Cluster User Documentation

 Welcome to the documentation repository for our High-Performance Computing (HPC) cluster.
 This resource is designed to help researchers, students, and staff